moloney/dcmstack/doc/DcmMeta_Extension.rst

 The reorientation transform can be used to update directional meta data to match the image orientation.
-This transform encodes any reordering of the voxel data that occured during conversion.
+This transform encodes any reordering of the voxel data that occurred during conversion.
 If the image affine does not match the meta data affine, then an additional transformation needs to be done after applying the reorientation transform (from the meta data space to the image space).